5 min read

 The Ideal Range

-For optimal results, most cuts should rest until the internal temperature drops to approximately 120°F-130°F (49°C-54°C).
-This temperature range represents the sweet spot where the meat has cooled enough for the fibers to relax and reabsorb juices, but is still warm enough to be enjoyable.
+Why this specific range?
+This represents the sweet spot where the meat has cooled enough for the fibers to relax and reabsorb maximum juices, but is still plenty warm enough to be thoroughly enjoyable and safe to eat.

-Resting Times By Cut
+Resting Times by Cut (General Guide)

 Common Resting Mistakes to Avoid